tannerridenour-dev/Uncursus/README.md

-# Uncurus
+# ChangeC0vers

-Uncursus : Procursus Bootstrap On Unc0ver Jailbreak
+ChangeC0vers : Procursus Bootstrap On Unc0ver Jailbreak

 A9-A13 Is Supported